jun-mun/Notes/Notes/Analysis/ImputedIncomeAnalysis.md

 To identify where inputed incomes are calculated and where EmployeeElections are updated or inserted.

-## ❓ Questions:
-- Any other rate recalculations?
-How does it work with batch vs user updates

 ## Rpadmin Overview
 There are 2 main base classes:
  - BaseJob